Genuitec/codemix-vanilla-vue/READFIRST.md

      `Terminal: Create New Integrated Terminal`
 2. From the `Quick Open` options select this project.
 3. Once you are inside the Terminal, execute: `npm install`
-4. Finally to run this example run `npm run dev`
+4. Finally to run this example run `npm run serve`
 5. Open your browser on http://localhost:8080
 6. To build run `npm run build` and generate HTML/CSS/JS minification.